galaxyproject/training-material/topics/transcriptomics/tutorials/de-novo/tutorial.md

 >
 > 9. :wrench:: Repeat the previous step on the other three bigWig files representing the minus strand.
 >
-> 10. :wrench:: Adjust the track height of the bigWig files to be consistant for each set of plus strand and minus strand tracks.
+> 10. :wrench:: Adjust the track height of the bigWig files to be consistent for each set of plus strand and minus strand tracks.
 > ![](../../images/Hoxb13_locus_screenshot.png)
 > 11. :wrench:: Direct Trackster to the coordinates: chr11:96191452-96206029, what do you see?
 >